pavanc059/PythonCertification/PythonTips/Tips.md

 28) If you're trying to find a character or string in another string use find() insted of index.
 It's safer - it doesn't generate an error for an argument containing a non-existent substring (it returns -1 then)

 29) If we're creating a method for class we should pass first parameter as ```self``` it is mandatory to get object's instance and class variables.
+30) Python instace variables are created by setting them to `self` parameter i.e : `self.instanceVariable`. same applies to private class variable you need insatnce to access it.
+31) You can create private instance variables by starting `__` double underscores dundor.
+If you want to access this instance private variable you have to access following way `instance._className__variableName`
-30) To get one class attributes to another class through Inheritance we need to pass parent class name in parentheses next to class name Ex: class child(parent):
+32) To get one class attributes to another class through Inheritance we need to pass parent class name in parentheses next to class name Ex: class child(parent):
-31) `__str__(self)` is the method used to override and print used defined object information like toString() method in java. when object is passed to print() function this function will be invoked.
+33) `__str__(self)` is the method used to override and print used defined object information like toString() method in java. when object is passed to print() function this function will be invoked.
-32) To implements multiple Inheritance we need to pass to parent class with comma seprated next to class name in parentheses Ex : class child(parent1, parent2):
+34) To implements multiple Inheritance we need to pass to parent class with comma seprated next to class name in parentheses Ex : class child(parent1, parent2):
-33) Python always scans for object property or method defination in order of 1) Object itself, 2) Immediate parent bottom up and 3) In multiple Inheritance left to right.
+35) Python always scans for object property or method defination in order of 1) Object itself, 2) Immediate parent bottom up and 3) In multiple Inheritance left to right.
-34) `issubclass(ClassOne, ClassTwo)` The function returns True if ClassOne is a subclass of ClassTwo, and False otherwise.
+36) `issubclass(ClassOne, ClassTwo)` The function returns True if ClassOne is a subclass of ClassTwo, and False otherwise.
-35) `isinstance(objectName, ClassName)` function returns True if objectName is instance of class or one of its subclass.
+37) `isinstance(objectName, ClassName)` function returns True if objectName is instance of class or one of its subclass.
-36) `super()` function, which accesses the superclass without needing to know its name and which used invoke superclass.
+38) `super()` function, which accesses the superclass without needing to know its name and which used invoke superclass.
-37) The `__repr__` method is a special method in Python used to define a string representation of the object.
+39) The `__repr__` method is a special method in Python used to define a string representation of the object.
 This method is particularly useful for debugging and logging.
-38) The `__iter__` method is another special method that makes the class iterable.
+40) The `__iter__` method is another special method that makes the class iterable.
 This means you can use the class in a loop or any other context that requires an iterable.
 THis needs either `__next__` function to make it usable in any iteration context or yield
 ```python
 class Test:
     def __init__(self):